2.5 DIESEL 4X4 TRUCKS

 Suspension, Front: The factory suspension configuration must be retained.
 The upper mounting point for strut assemblies must be in the factory location.
 Adjustable caster/camber pillow ball mounts are permitted.
 The lower control arm may be strengthened provided factory-mounting points to chassis are maintained.
 The lower mounting point for the strut assembly may be modified for improved caster or camber.
 Strut tower braces, lower tie bars, sway bars, and limit straps are permitted.
 Traction bars and devices are permitted.

 Suspension, Rear: An OEM-style suspension is mandatory.
 Traction bars and devices are permitted; they must be bolt on only; welds are permitted for attachment to frame or axle housing.
 Control arms may be strengthened or replaced, provided all original mounting points are retained.
 Strut tower braces, lower tie bars, sway bars, limit straps, and camber kits are permitted.
-The rear suspension must allow 2” inches of downward compression/travel, compression stops must be adjustable.
 All rear suspensions must use at least one working shock absorber and leaf spring per wheel.
 Airbag spring assistance is permitted; airbag compressors must be disconnected.
 A truck may run a solid suspension using removable blocks with a 24” hitch height.

 Tires: The tires must be DOT street tires.
 Cut tires are prohibited.
 Use of dirt deflectors is prohibited.
 Rear Dual Tires permitted with OEM appropriate bed.
 Flatbeds with or without rear duals may be permitted with prior USA-Tech Committee approval.
 Max ground contact patch of 18” Per Side for Trucks running dual wheels.
 Use of dirt deflectors is prohibited.